The Ultimate Guide to Tipping in Canada

 Knowing how much to tip can be tricky, but it ranks as an important part of etiquette and good manners.
 Whether you dine out, stay in a hotel or get a massage, tipping in Canada says a lot about you.
 Follow these tips on how much to tip in different situations, as well as when to tip more or less.

-As mentioned, a good rule of thumb says to aim for 15 to 20 percent of the total bill before tax.
-This applies to most situations, including restaurants, hairdressers and taxi rides.
+As mentioned, a good rule of thumb says to aim for 15% of the total bill before tax.
+In Canada, the average tip is 15% in sit-down restaurants, and 10% for other establishments and services like hair salons and deliveries, according to Hardbacon’s 2024 survey on tipping habits.
 However, check for a specific suggested or expected amount, especially in places like hotels or spas.

 If you receive exceptional service in any field, leave a larger-than-normal tip.
 This could include anything from an exceptionally warm welcome at a hotel to a particularly engaging museum tour.
 In situations like these, it shows you value the hard work and effort that went into making your experience memorable.

-Further, you may receive exceptional service from someone who doesn’t normally receive tips – like librarians or a volunteer tour guide.
+Further, you may receive exceptional service from someone who doesn’t normally receive tips – like librarians.
 Surprise them with a nice gesture of a small tip as a way of saying thank you.

 When Not to Tip or to Tip Less